2. Significant Accounting Policies

 2.9 Retirement benefits and other employee benefits

 All Short-term employee benefits are accounted on undiscounted basis during the accounting period based on services rendered by employees.
-The company’s contribution to provident fund is charged to the statement of profit and loss on accrual basis.
-The company’s obligation is limited to the amount to be contributed by it.
-The liability in respect of gratuity is recognized on the basis of actuarial valuation.
+The company's contribution to provident fund is charged to the statement of profit and loss on accrual basis.
+The company's obligation is limited to the amount to be contributed by it.
+Gratuity is accounted for based on actuarial valuation using the Projected Unit Credit Method.
+The scheme is unfunded

 2.11 Cash Flow Statement

-Cash flows are reported using the indirect method, whereby profit before tax is adjusted for the effects of transactions of non-cash nature, any deferrals or accruals of past or future operating cash receipts or payments and item of income or expenses associated with investing and financing cash flows.
+Cash flows are reported using the indirect method, whereby profit before tax is adjusted for the effects of transactions of non-cash nature, any deferrals or accruals of past or future operating cash receipts or payments and items of income or expenses associated with investing and financing cash flows.
 The cash flows from operating, investing and financing activities are segregated.
+Cash and cash equivalents comprise cash at bank and in hand and short-term investments with an original maturity of three months or less.

 2.12 Taxation